 with a certificate file that can be downloaded from the autority's web site.
 The filename will

-usually end in .crt
+usually end in .crt, .cer or .cert.

 The contents of the file should look something like this: